 What is mastitis?

-While mastitis can affect anyone, it is more frequently observed in women and individuals assigned female at birth (AFAB) who engage in breastfeeding (chest feeding).
+Mastitis is a condition characterized by inflammation in the breast, which can potentially result in an infection.
+It is most commonly observed in individuals who are breastfeeding.
+While mastitis can affect anyone, it is more frequently observed in women and individuals assigned female at birth (AFAB) who engage in breastfeeding (chestfeeding).
 However, it is important to note that men, individuals assigned male at birth (AMAB), and those who do not breastfeed can also develop mastitis, although such cases are relatively uncommon.

 How common is mastitis?